 - Add encryption keys that you will use for your databases – it is recommended to use AES-CBC or AES-ECB.

 - Add one more encryption key using AES-CTR.
 Note the key number after you have added it.
 Let’s call this Key N.

-- On the additional options screen, check “Encrypt New Databases and Backups”
+- On the additional options screen, check in this order “Encrypt New Databases”, “Encrypt New Backups”, “Custom”

 - Complete securing your SQL instance.

 For more information on the use the the “Specify Files to include/exclude..” feature, please see the Whole Database User Guide installed with the software.

 For Encryptionizer for SQL Server (nlemsql.sys driver 2008.401.40 and below), Encrypted backups cannot be detected as valid by xp_delete_file.
 Our recommended solution is to modify your maintenance plan and create a shell script,